grotius-cnc/skynet_robot_control_rtos_ethercat/README.md

 # Look at the end of the .pro file how to install.
 There are a few dependencies to install by terminal.

+Don't clone this code.
+Download the latest release code.
+This is a zip file containing the latest QT C++ code.

 I published a quite minimal program to keep it simple for starting C++ programmers.

 This software is designed to be running in a RealTime environment.